scriptotek/lc-spreadsheets/_episodes/01-format-data.md

 The cardinal rules of using spreadsheet programs for data:

 1. Put each **variable in a column** - ie. a descriptive field like
-   'first name', 'last name, 'birt date', etc.
+   'first name', 'last name, 'birth date', etc.
 2. Put each **observation in its own row**, i.e. a student.
 3. **Don't combine multiple pieces of information in one cell**.
    Sometimes it just seems like one thing, but think if that's